CaravelGames/drod/CompilingDrod_Win.md

 5. Copy DLLs.
 6. Copy `drod5_0.dat`.

+### Building DROD RPG

+To build DROD RPG, first complete steps 1 and 2 above, then use the project files within the `drodrpg` sub-directory to repeat an analogous process for steps 3 through 6.

 #### Short version

 There is a Python script that downloads and builds all of the required third-party libraries that DROD requires in `Scripts/InstallDependencies.win32.vs2013.py`.